 Dr. Erika Kirby recently received the Charles Woolbert Research Award from the National Communication Association for her article, “The Policy Exists But You Can’t Really Use It: Communication and the Structuration of Work-Family Policies,” originally published in 2002 with co-author Kathleen Krone (UNL) in the Journal of Applied Research.
 This award is the top research honor in the discipline of Communication Studies and awards research that has stood the test of time and has made a significant contribution to the discipline.
 In the 35 years that the award has been given, this is only the third time that an Organizational Communication scholar has received the award.
-Dr. Kirby will be honored at the NCA conference in Las Vegas, NV in November.
+Dr. Kirby was honored in November 2015 at the NCA conference in Las Vegas, NV.

 The Department of Communication Studies is a vibrant program focused on teaching, service, and scholarship.
 Communication courses provide a strong foundation for your education while introducing communication theory, practicing communication principals, investigating how we interact with others, analyzing how we behave when joining an organization, studying how spirituality influences communication, and considering how popular culture impacts our daily lives.